hamishnorton/hamishnorton.github.io/index.md

 Just tinkering (figuring this out).

-The plan is to the resources I find and use.
+The plan is share the useful resources I find and use.

 ## Tools